cyradotpink/cyradotpink/README.md

 Hi, I'm Cyra :)

 I'm a 21 years old computer science student and backend software engineer from Bremen, Germany interested in web apps, databases, networks, and the low-level magic that makes it all possible.\
-I love going on hours-long Wikipedia binges about computers and software, I love open source and I love using stuff in ways that you're not supposed to.\
+I love going on hours-long Wikipedia binges about computers and software, I love open source, and I love using stuff in ways that you're not supposed to.\
 Also, I think Linux is neat.

 You can reach me by email: [cyra@cyra.pink](mailto:cyra@cyra.pink)